rohanpadaya/Tennis-match-prediction-using-Machine-learning-algorithms/README.md

 ## Project Report

-For a detailed explanation of the methodology, data analysis, and results, please refer to the [Final Project Report](./Final_Tennis_report.pdf).
+For a detailed explanation of the methodology, data analysis, and results, please refer to the Final Project Report pdf uploaded in the repository.

 ## Contact